-Being one of the most popular recycling centres Adelaide residents visit, ‘Pooraka Bottle and Can Centre’ sorts through the glass bottles; making sure all lids and caps have been removed, separating them into skips of different coloured glass before they are sent away to be recycled into other items, including fibreglass insulation, water filtration medium, abrasives such as sandpaper and more glass bottles.
+Being one of the most popular recycling centres Adelaide residents visit, ‘Pooraka Bottle and Can Centre’ sorts through the glass bottles making sure all lids and caps have been removed, separating them into bins of different coloured glass before they’re sent away to be recycled into other items, including fibreglass insulation, water filtration medium, abrasives such as sandpaper and more glass bottles.

 It is important that any impurities are removed before recycling glass bottles because even 25 grams of impurities per tonne of glass can result in the glass being rejected from the glass recycling process and sent to landfill dumps.